Jameson Lake Site Information

 Weather

-Temperatures: we antipate warm temperatures during the day, into the 90's depending on the current trends.
+Temperatures: expect warm temperatures during the day, in the 90's depending on the current trends.
 Night temperatures will cool, perhaps into the 40's, though we anticipate that it will be somewhere more in the 50's overnight.
 As such, we still recommend that you pack for all weather conditions, as weather is unpredictable and something that we have no control over (although we wish we did!).

-Dew: being adjacent to the lake, dew is a possibility though we think relatively unlikely.
+Dew: being adjacent to the lake, dew is a possibility though relatively unlikely.
 Bring the dew shields for your telescope, just in case.

 Water

 There is NO potable water available on-site.
-We are trying to source a supply to be brought in but it will be limited.
 Please bring adequate water for your needs.

 Shade